Field Day Information and FAQ:

 Questions?
 Please contact our Office Manager, Seth Oglesby at 937-365-1935 or email firstname.lastname@example.org

 Cancellation Policy.
-Sorry, there is no guarantee of refunds for cancellations that occur less than one month before the event unless we have a waiting list.
+Sorry, there are no cancellations provided for this event.
 Please try to find someone to fill your place.

-The key to addressing Lyme’s disease risk is to be aware of symptoms and demanding proper diagnostic tests if you suspect the disease.
-You may know more than your doctor so being empowered is important.
-Lyme’s is treatable if detected in a reasonable time, but because deer ticks have not been in Ohio for very long, many doctors are slow to recognize the symptoms.
-Being informed and proactive provides you with the highest level of safety.
-Here are some symptoms to remember, which tend to be flu-like:
+Tick Diseases.
+The key to addressing the rare possibility of catching Lyme’s disease, one of several illnesses potentially transmitted by ticks, is to be aware of symptoms and demanding proper diagnostic tests if you suspect the disease.
+You may know more than your doctor, so being informed and to be empowered.
+On the other hand, here at the Arc, staff members pull ticks off us all the time and none of us have gotten any diseases yet (though some of our friends and neighbors have), so please don’t think pulling a tick off of you necessarily will result in getting a disease.
+Please note that Lyme’s is treatable if detected in a reasonable time, but because deer ticks have not been in Ohio for very long and the disease is not super common, many doctors are slow to recognize the symptoms.
+Here are some symptoms to remember in order to be pro-active, which tend to be flu-like:

 - Pain areas: in the joints or muscles